 It is quite a challenge to see all the splendor of Minnesota, so careful planning of the itinerary is needed.
 If there is a time constraint, choosing the best spots of the state will render the most fulfilling travel experience.
 In Minnesota, the attractions that showcase the beauty of nature are the ones that should be on top of the list.
 Superior National Forest and Boundary Waters Canoe Area Wilderness in the northeast of the state has the most pristine lakes and rivers and the town of Ely, the home of International Wolf Center has captivating landscapes.
 If there is spare time, the wolf exhibits are worth seeing as well.

 Near Duluth, the famous North Shore Drive offers an array of attractions including the awe-inspiring sight of the Lake Superior and some mighty waterfalls.
-The Split Rock Lighthouse State Park is also found in the premises of this lovely region.
+The Split Rock Lighthouse State Park is also found on the premises of this lovely region.
 The park is home to the 1910 lighthouse that was used to protect the shipping of Lake Superior.
-Here, visitors can spend a great time touring the Split Rock Lighthouse, tower, keeper’s home and fughom building.
+Here, visitors can spend a great time touring the Split Rock Lighthouse, tower, keeper’s home, and from the building.